U.S. Department of State Seal

 Do not travel to Yemen due to terrorism, civil unrest, crime, health risks, kidnapping, armed conflict, and landmines.

 Country Summary: The U.S. Embassy in Sana’a suspended its operations in February 2015.
-The U.S. government is unable to provide emergency services to U.S. citizens in Yemen.
+The U.S. government is unable to provide emergency or routine consular services to U.S. citizens in Yemen.
+U.S. citizens should not travel to Yemen for any reason.

-The Department of State has designated Ansarallah, commonly referred to as the Houthis, as a Specially Designated Global Terrorist group.
-Other terrorist groups, including Al-Qaeda in the Arabian Peninsula (AQAP) and Islamic State affiliates, continue to plot and conduct attacks in Yemen – most notably in al-Bayda, Abyan, and Shabwah governorates.
-Terrorists may attack with little or no warning, targeting public sites, transportation hubs, markets/shopping malls, and local government facilities.
-Additionally, there is a continuing threat of kidnapping/detention by terrorists, criminal elements, and/or non-government actors.
-Employees of foreign organizations may be targeted for attack or kidnapping.
+The Department of State has re-designated Ansarallah (commonly referred to as the Houthis) as a Foreign Terrorist Organization.
+Other terrorist groups, like Al-Qaeda in the Arabian Peninsula (AQAP) and Islamic State affiliates, also plan and carry out attacks in Yemen.
+Terrorists may attack with little or no warning, targeting public sites, transportation hubs, markets, as well as government buildings and facilities.
+There is also a risk of kidnapping/detention by terrorists, criminals, and other groups or individuals.
+Foreign workers and employees may be targeted.

 A civil war continues in Yemen.
-While reduced overall levels of violence continue following the April 2022 truce, instability, and ongoing threats of armed conflict, particularly along the frontlines in central Yemen, remain at a severe level.
-Due to the ongoing civil unrest and weak government institutions, travelers should not rely on significant assistance from local authorities.
-Foreign nationals are frequently the target of kidnapping and carjacking, particularly when traveling outside of urban areas.
+Even though violence has decreased since a truce in April 2022, instability and fighting are still common, especially along the front lines in central Yemen.
+Travelers should not rely on significant assistance from local authorities.
+Foreigners are frequently targets of kidnapping and carjacking, especially outside of urban areas.

-Military conflict has caused destruction of basic infrastructure, housing, medical facilities, schools, and power and water utilities.
-This destruction limits the availability of electricity, clean water, and medical care in affected areas.
-It also often hampers the ability of humanitarian organizations to deliver critically needed food, medicine, and water.
-Landmines exist throughout Yemen.
+Military conflict has destroyed basic infrastructure like housing, medical facilities, schools, and utilities.
+This makes it hard to get electricity, clean water, and medical care.
+Humanitarian groups face obstacles in delivering food, medicine, and water.
+Landmines are found throughout Yemen.

-Widespread violent crime and/or organized crime are present in Yemen.
-Local law enforcement may have limited or no ability or willingness to respond to serious crimes.
+Violent and organized crime is common in Yemen.
+Local law enforcement may not be able or willing to respond to serious crimes.

-There is a very high risk of kidnapping and detention of U.S. citizens in Yemen, particularly dual U.S.-Yemeni citizens.
-U.S. citizens, particularly young people, are also at risk of kidnapping for purposes of forced marriage, sometimes involving force, fraud, or coercion by family members in the United States and/or Yemen.
-The Houthis, who control Sana’a, have detained U.S. citizens, including dual U.S.-Yemeni citizens.
-U.S. citizens, including dual nationals, have faced difficulty – including lengthy delays – when attempting to depart Yemen.
+U.S. citizens, especially dual U.S.-Yemeni citizens, are at high risk of kidnapping and detention in Yemen.
+U.S. citizens, particularly young people, may be kidnapped for forced marriage.
+These often involve family members in the United States and/or Yemen.
+The Houthis, who control Sana’a, have detained U.S. citizens, including those with dual citizenship.
+U.S. citizens have faced difficulty and delays when trying to leave Yemen.

-Companies outside of Yemen have misrepresented the security situation on the Yemeni island of Socotra.
-They offer tourist visits, including by facilitating unofficial and invalid "visas."
-Only the sovereign Republic of Yemen government can issue valid Yemeni visas.
-Companies that arrange such visits are putting tourists in danger, including legal jeopardy.
-While security conditions may be less volatile than on the mainland, the U.S. government has no presence and no way to assist U.S. citizens who travel there.
-U.S. citizens should not travel to Socotra or any other part of Yemen.
+Some companies outside Yemen have misrepresented the safety of the Yemeni island of Socotra.
+They offer tourist trips with unofficial and invalid "visas."
+These companies put tourists in danger and legal jeopardy.
+Only the Republic of Yemen government can issue valid Yemeni visas.
+The U.S. government cannot assist U.S. citizens in Socotra.
+Do not travel to Socotra or any part of Yemen.

-Due to risks to civil aviation operating within or in the vicinity of Yemen, the Federal Aviation Administration (FAA) has issued a Notice to Air Missions (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
-For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.
+Due to risks to civil aviation operating within or in the vicinity of Yemen, the Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM) and a Special Federal Aviation Regulation (SFAR).
+For more information, U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions, and Notices.

 Due to risks to commercial shipping operating within or in the vicinity of Yemen territorial waters, the Department of Transportation’s Maritime Administration (MARAD) has issued a Maritime Advisory.
-For more information U.S. citizens should consult the Maritime Administration’s Maritime Security Communications with Industry (MSCI).
+For more information, U.S. citizens should consult the Maritime Administration’s Maritime Security Communications with Industry (MSCI).

-Additionally, the Commandant of the Coast Guard has determined that effective anti-terrorism measures are not in place in Yemen’s ports and has imposed conditions of entry on vessels that arrive in U.S. ports having visited ports in Yemen.
+The U.S. Coast Guard has determined that effective anti-terrorism measures are not in place in Yemen ports and has imposed conditions of entry on vessels that arrive in U.S. ports having visited ports in Yemen.
 Mariners and passengers traveling through the ports of Yemen should exercise caution.

 Read the country information page for additional information on travel to Yemen.